South Cornwall Coast Path Guided Trail

 St. Erth is four miles away and the journey takes just over 10 minutes.

-You can pre-book a taxi from our recommended company, Ace Cars*.
+You can pre-book a taxi from our recommended company, Harbour or A1 Taxis Cars.
 We recommend booking your taxi at least seven days in advance by contacting:

 A return journey can be arranged on your behalf by the HF Holidays House Manager at Chy Morvah.